 Why is it important to vaccinate your dog?

 It is important to vaccinate our dogs to keep their immune system strong against a variety of debilitating diseases.
 Vaccines help prevent the spread of contagious and often deadly diseases.
 This is why a vaccination program that is matched to your dog’s lifestyle is an essential part of a healthy life plan.

 How much do dog vaccinations cost?

 Vaccine protocols vary from dog to dog depending on lifestyle and physical health.
-Our annual vaccine review includes a comprehensive examination, nutritional consultation as well as discussions on behavior and lifestyle choices.
-Please contact the clinic directly and one of our pet health team members will be happy to answer any questions you have on vaccinations and the costs involved.
+Our annual vaccine review includes a comprehensive examination, nutritional consultation as well as discussions on behaviour and lifestyle choices.
+Please contact the clinic directly, and one of our pet health team members will be happy to answer any questions you have on vaccinations and the costs involved.